emqx/cloud-docs/en_US/billing/overview.md

 - To update your credit card

-  1. Sign in to the EMQ X Cloud Console and open the Billing Overview at https://cloud-intl.emqx.com/console/billing/overview.
+  1. Sign in to the EMQX Cloud Console and open the Billing Overview at https://cloud-intl.emqx.com/console/billing/overview.

   2. Choose an editorial payment method